citrus-thunder/clisharp/readme.md

 }
 ```
 ## Built-In Shell Functions
-A shell has a handful of built-in functions as soon as it is instantiated.
+A Shell has a handful of built-in functions as soon as it is instantiated.

 * `help`, `?`: Shows help text for any functions the Shell has access to which have their help information defined.
-* `exit`, `quit`: Exits the shell, returning control to the calling method.
+* `exit`, `quit`: Exits the Shell, returning control to the calling method.

 ## Adding New Functions
 While the base `Shell` class has some basic functionality built in, it will be much more useful once given access to new commands.